-Participants are fully vested in the value of their contributions and related investment income at all times and vest in their allocated share of employer matching and discretionary contributions made during plan years beginning on or after January 1, 2018 according to the following schedule:

-Less than one year of service 0 %
+Participants are fully vested in the value of their contributions and related investment income at all times.
+Participants hired prior to January 1, 2022 vest in their allocated share of employer matching and discretionary contributions at 0% for less than one year of service, 25% for one year of service, and 100% for two or more years of service.
+Participants hired on or after January 1, 2022 vest in their allocated share of employer matching contributions at 0% for one year of service and 100% for two or more years of service.

-One year of service 25 %

-Two years of service 50 %

-Three years of service 75 %

-Four or more years of service 100 %